Team-Jackdaw/chat-with-NPC/docs/RegisterGroup.md

     > ![set Group](images/newgroup.png)

 5. **Add Group to an NPC**: Use the command `/npchat npc setGroup <group>` to add this group to an NPC.
 And then they will know everything about this group.
-6. **Reload the Plugin and Save Data**: You may need to use `/npchat reload` to reload the plugin immediately and save this new NPC data (note that this will also unload all other conversations).
+6. **Reload the Plugin and Save Data**: You may need to use `/npchat saveAll` to reload the plugin immediately and save this new NPC data (note that this will also unload all other conversations).

 ## 3. Rules for Group Setting